Defect-Bound Excitons in Topological Materials: Summary

 \section{Summary}

 The connection between excitons and band topology has been extensively explored in recent years.
 In this work, we add another ingredient- a lattice defect, and compare excitons created in electronic defect states in trivial and topological systems.
 Our numerical analysis of defect-bound excitons shows that in both cases, the exciton binding energy depends on the spread of the defect state's wave function, however, due to the wide spatial profile of the ring state, the binding energies in topological materials are typically lower.
 In addition, we show that in topological systems the wave functions of the low-lying excitonic states have distinct shapes, and their order in the ladder of excitonic energies is swapped with small changes in the model's parameters.
 This is in contrast to the trivial case, in which the wave functions of the low-lying excitonic states are qualitatively similar and ordered across a broad range of parameters.
 We attribute this behavior of the topological systems to the mixed orbital character of the topological bands.
 Despite neglecting direct transitions between valence and conduction bands, the conduction band still plays a key role in the exciton formation since the ring state is inevitably constructed from states from both bands.
 The $k$-space topology is thus manifested in the real-space properties of excitons in a pronounced and complex manner.
-While single-particle electronic states are measurable using common techniques such as scanning tunneling microscopy (STM), studies show that excitons' wave functions are also accessible in experiments \cite{man2021experimental,dong2021direct,fukutani2021detecting}, even those of defect-bound excitons \cite{matsuda2003near}.
-We therefore hope that our findings will motivate future experimental work in the field of excitons in quantum and layered materials.
-From a theoretical perspective, we show that excitons' properties depend on the topology of the entire band, and therefore cannot be captured by simplified models such as effective mass approximations.
-Our study within the tight-binding framework also highlights the role of atomic orbitals while still providing a relatively simple approach from which the effects of band inversions can be singled out.
-Our results are expected to shed light on the role of electronic bands' topology in exciton properties, and should therefore be of interest both for future theoretical as well as experimental studies of novel materials.